iamdlm/euromillions/README.md

 ## Usage
 1. Add smtp settings to appsettings.json
-2. Schedule task with Windows Task Scheduler (eg: Run every Tuesday and Friday at 10 am)
+2. Schedule task with Windows Task Scheduler (eg: Run every Tuesday and Friday at 10 am) or Azure Webjob

 ## How it works
 - Removes keys with previous big prizes won (usually 5th or better)